college students

 You may be able to take a combination of courses, for instance, study a general course alongside a vocational one.

-AS and A levels (Level 3)
+A levels (Level 3)

 • You usually study between three and four A level subjects (check with the sixth form or college to confirm their offer)